Once you’ve made the decision to begin vermicomposting, a pretty logical question is “how many worms do I need for a worm bin?”

 As you may know, since the onset of COVID-19, composting worms have been in very short supply.
 The largest online reseller in the country is often out of stock.

-I’d be thrilled if you want through our trusted supplier for red wigglers and their larger cousins, the European nightcrawlers!
+I’d be thrilled if you went through us for red wigglers, or their larger cousins, the European nightcrawlers!

 Thanks for the kind words!
 Yes, in general, this would apply.
 I am not sure what you are composting with on the Fiji Islands, but the numbers in the article shouldn’t stray too far from what you would experience.